 This is the best homemade granola, with a naturally gluten-free combination of oats, seeds, nuts, and a wonderful texture and crunch.

-Whether in a bar or a bowl, wholegrain cereals are very good for our bodies.
-The fiber is necessary to keep your gut healthy, and you will undoubtedly notice a difference if you start incorporating whole grains into your daily breakfast.
+Great for adding fiber to your digestive system: Whether in a bar or a bowl, wholegrain cereals are good for our bodies.
+Fiber is necessary to keep your gut healthy, and you will undoubtedly notice a difference if you start incorporating whole grains into your daily breakfast.

-This easy homemade granola is a beautiful recipe that you can make at home.
-It is very versatile because you can add/replace some ingredients with things you like.
+Versatile: This easy homemade granola is a beautiful recipe that you can make at home.
+You can add/replace some ingredients with things you like.

 Cereals and other dried ingredients: